Maya Hanoomanjee: Political career

-In 2005, she joined the Militant Socialist Movement (MSM) party.
-She was nominated by her party in constituency no 14, Black River & La Savanne, the largest constituency in Mauritius, in 2005 and she went on to win the elections.
-She won from the same constituency in 2010 and became the Minister of Health of Mauritius from 11 May 2010 until the coalition government of Mauritian Labour Party & Militant Socialist Movement broke in July 2011.
+In 2005, when she was 53 years of age, she retired from the Civil Service in order to join the Militant Socialist Movement (MSM), a party led by her cousin Sarojini Ballah's husband.
+At the 2005 and 2010 General Elections she was elected in Constituency No. 14 Black River & La Savanne.
+She became Minister of Health from 11 May 2010 until the coalition government of Mauritian Labour Party & Militant Socialist Movement broke in July 2011 due to the Medpoint Scandal.
 She served in Navin Ramgoolam's cabinet during her tenure as a minister.
 She served as an opposition member till 6 October 2014.

-In December 2014, she was elected as the speaker of the National assembly.
-She is the first woman to hold this constitutional office and accordingly is the 2nd ranked female in the republic after President Ameenah Gurib.
+At the 2014 General Elections, as a candidate of Alliance Lepep, she was defeated in Constituency 14 Savanne–Rivière Noire by Alan Ganoo (MMM), Joe Lesjongard (MMM), and Ezra Jhuboo (Ptr).
+But the victorious MSM-PMSD-MPM-ML-PM coalition appointed Hanoomanjee as the Speaker, thus becoming the first woman to hold this constitutional office, and she was also the 2nd highest ranked female in the republic after President Ameenah Gurib.
 She was also elected President of the Commonwealth Parliamentary Association (Africa Region) on 14 August 2015 in Kenya, Nairobi at the 46th CPA (Africa Region) Conference.
-She was conferred highest distinction of the country and elevated to the rank of the Grand Commander of the Star and Key (GCSK) on 12 March 2015 for her political, social and public service.

 Controversies

+1986 Amsterdam Boys

 In 1986 it was revealed that Maya Hanoomanjee, then Permanent Secretary, had issued diplomatic passports on a weekend to allow four members of Parliament to travel to Amsterdam where they were arrested with 25 kg of the drug heroin in their suitcase.
 This became known as the Amsterdam Boys scandal which was also linked to the 1989 arrest of High Commissioner of Mauritius (for UK, Vatican and West Germany) Soo Soobiah and his wife Muriel.

+2011 Medpoint scandal

 In 2011 the Finance Minister Pravind Jugnauth and Health Minister Hanoomanjee were accused of using public funds to buy the Medpoint Clinic which was owned by Pravind Jugnauth's sister and brother-in-law.
 All three of them denied the allegation.
 She was arrested on 22 July 2011 by the Anti-Corruption Commission (ICAC) on charges of incurring losses to the State to the tune of 144 million Rupees by approving to buy a family owned clinic to be made a government geriatric clinic.
 Six ministers from MSM party resigned from the cabinet condemning the arrest of Hanoomanjee.
 On 11 April 2013, the Director of Public Prosecutions, considered equivalent to the prosecutor relieved her on account of non-availability of corroborating evidence against her.

+2015 Daughter's appointment at SPDC

 Hanoomanjee's daughter Naila Hanoomanjee was appointed as the chief executive officer of the State Property Development Company Ltd (SPDC), manager of the Port Louis Waterfront and the Mahébourg Waterfront during October 2015.
 There were allegations that laws were bent to accommodate her, while Hanoomanjee refuted the claims stating that her daughter underwent multiple selection procedures and was chosen on merit.